 It is the simplest type of gearbox.
 The arrangement of gears is in a neutral position.
 The gear housing and bearing are not shown.
 The clutch gear is fixed to the clutch shaft.
 It remains always connected to the drive gear of the counter-shaft.

-Three other gears like first speed, second speed and reverse speed gear are also rigidly fixed to the countershaft or also known as layshaft.
-Two gears mounted on the splined main shaft which can be
+Three other gears like first speed, second speed, and reverse speed gear are also rigidly fixed to the countershaft or also known as layshaft.
+Two gears mounted on the splined main shaft can be slid by the shifter yoke when the shift lever is operated.

 The gears are connected to the corresponding gears of the countershaft.
-A reverse idler gear is fixed on another shaft and remain connected to the reverse gear of the countershaft.
+A reverse idler gear is fixed on another shaft and remains connected to the reverse gear of the countershaft.

 Gear is Neutral